 We are all busy getting these sweet babes prepared for school.
 All the adorable bookbags, outfits, and lunch boxes are ready to go but are we prepared for that first day of silence?

 I decided to make myself a list of things to busy myself … not only for the first day or the first week of school but really whenever the anxiety decides to creep in so I am not wallowing in my own pity party!
 I realize everyone has different schedules, jobs and routines so hopefully, you can connect with at least one or more of these.

 1. Plan a Mom Date

 This is my favorite.
-Obviously, we are not alone on this journey and us moms need to stick together and help each other reason through the madness!
-So, what better way then to plan a brunch, coffee or lunch date with your fellow mom friends so we can, laugh, chat and even shed a tear together (if needed) while our little ones are off learning the ways of the world.
+Obviously, we are not alone on this journey and we moms need to stick together and help each other reason through the madness!
+So, what better way than to plan a brunch, coffee, or lunch date with your fellow mom friends so we can laugh, chat, and even shed a tear together (if needed) while our little ones are off learning the ways of the world.